Latest Release

 About Drake

-A year or so after Thank Me Later hit, Drake was browsing art in L.A. when a neon sign caught his eye: “LESS DRAKE, MORE TUPAC.”
-At first he felt like ripping it off the wall.
+A year or so after 2010’s Thank Me Later hit, Drake was browsing art in LA when a neon sign caught his eye: “LESS DRAKE, MORE TUPAC.”
+At first, he felt like ripping it off the wall.
 Instead, he bought it.
-After all, he figured, if someone puts your name next to Tupac, you must be doing something right—even if they’re trying to take you down.
-Born Aubrey Drake Graham in Toronto in 1986, he—like Tupac—became the voice of a generation and prism for his pop-cultural moment.
+After all, he figured if someone puts your name next to Tupac, you must be doing something right.
+Born Aubrey Drake Graham in Toronto in 1986, he—like Tupac—became the voice of a generation and prism for his pop-cultural moment, starting with 2011’s sumptuous Take Care, a career-defining magnum opus that’s included in Apple Music’s 100 Best Albums list.
 Was he an R&B singer who rapped or a rapper who sang?
 Was he really that sad, or just exploiting a cultural preference for male vulnerability?
-From the jump, he let his contradictions define him: Tender, but cruel; sober one minute and drunk-dialing the next; a guy who could convince you he was an underdog from his perch on top of the world.
-Lurid as his inner world is, the proof lies in his reach outward.
-A Drake project can incorporate house and club music (2022’s Honestly, Nevermind; 2017’s More Life) and red-eyed trap (2022’s 21 Savage collab Her Loss) with equal conviction and at no loss to the subjectivity at the center.
-“I obviously spend a lot of time in my own world,” he told Apple Music.
-“But when I do take a look at the broader scope of things… I’ve always tried to make music that transcends gender, nationality—to try and unify people.
+From the jump, he let his contradictions define him: tender but cruel, sober one minute and drunk-dialing the next, a guy who could convince you he was an underdog from his perch on top of the world.
+Yet as lurid as his inner world is, the proof lies in his reach outward.
+A Drake project can incorporate house and club music (2017’s More Life, 2022’s Honestly, Nevermind) and red-eyed trap (2022’s 21 Savage collab Her Loss) with equal conviction and at no loss to the subjectivity at the center.
+“I obviously spend a lot of time in my own world,” he told Apple Music in 2016.
+“But when I do take a look at the broader scope of things, I’ve always tried to make music that transcends gender, nationality—to try and unify people.
 Because that’s really what it’s about.”
-In many ways, the story of popular music in the 2010s and ’20s is the story of Drake living those unifying principles.
-That synthesis of disparate genres and regional scenes from across the planet has made the radio seem global and local at once, populist but deeply personal.
+Even after cementing his prowess many times over, Drake still retains the capacity to surprise.
+His 2023 poetry collection Titles Ruin Everything with repeat collaborator Kenza Samir proved intentionally fragmented, while his very public 2024 beef with Kendrick Lamar became a focal point not just in hip-hop fandom, but also global mainstream culture.
+At this point, he’s such an indelible part of the firmament that his slightest move can trigger aftershocks far beyond his immediate reach.

 - HOMETOWN